LoginRadius/python-sdk/README.md

 <h6 id="RefreshAccessToken-get-"> Refresh Token (GET)</h6>
  The Refresh Access Token API is used to refresh the provider access token after authentication.
 It will be valid for up to 60 days on LoginRadius depending on the provider.
-In order to use the access token in other APIs, always refresh the token using this API.<br><br><b>Supported Providers :</b> Facebook,Yahoo,Google,Twitter, Linkedin.<br><br> Contact LoginRadius support team to enable this API.
+To use the access token in other APIs, always refresh the token using this API.<br><br><b>Supported Providers:</b> Facebook,Yahoo,Google,Twitter, Linkedin.<br><br> Contact LoginRadius support team to enable this API.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/refresh-token/refresh-token)

  ```